passes-org/passes/docs/packages/reqs/quickstart.md

 To create a pass request type, you need 3 things:

-1. A "request tag" string to identify your pass request.
+1. **A Request Tag**.
+A string to identify your pass request.
 This is what Pass Providers will use to interpret your pass request, so it should _uniquely_ identify your pass request type.
 A good way to make your request tag unique is to make it the URI of the pass request type's specification on your website.
 Another good option is a Passes Protocol RFC number (when we launch the RFCs tracker).

-2. A request body codec.
+2. **A Request Body Codec**.
 This translates the rich representation of the request body data your pass request type uses to binary and back.

-3. A result body codec.
+3. **A Result Body Codec**.
 This is just like the _request_ body codec, but for your pass request's result body data.

 ### Codecs